oeggy03/tp/docs/UserGuide.md

 ### Viewing the User Guide: `help`

-Find help easily by accessing a link to our user guide.
+Find help easily by accessing a link to this user guide.

 **Format**: `help`